restbusters/qreasp/README.md

 ## 📡 REST API Client Usage

-The framework provides two REST client implementations: the legacy `RestClientHelper` (singleton-based) and the modern `RestClient` (dependency injection friendly).
+The framework provides two HTTP client implementations: the legacy `RestClientHelper` (singleton-based) and the modern `HttpClientManager` (dependency injection friendly).

-### Modern Approach: RestClient (Recommended)
+### Modern Approach: HttpClientManager (Recommended)

-The new `RestClient` class provides better testability, no singleton dependency, and cleaner API.
+The new `HttpClientManager` class provides better testability, no singleton dependency, and cleaner API.
+It manages multiple OkHttpClient instances and can execute HttpRequest objects with any client configuration.

 #### Basic GET Request